The Penn State Health Children’s Hospital Approach to Pediatric Digestive Health

-The pediatric gastroenterologists at Penn State Children’s Hospital know it’s hard to see your child in pain or uncomfortable.
+The pediatric gastroenterologists at Penn State Health Children’s Hospital know it’s hard to see your child in pain or uncomfortable.
 That’s why they’ve worked hard to become experts in their field.
 Just like you, they want your child to feel better and get back to doing what kids do.
 They have experience caring for conditions that affect the esophagus, abdomen, intestinal tract, pancreas and liver.
 Through comprehensive assessment, our providers will work with you and your child to treat your child's digestive condition.

 Broad Yet Specialized Treatment